Multi-chip module

 A multi-chip module (MCM) is generically an electronic assembly (such as a package with a number of conductor terminals or "pins") where multiple integrated circuits (ICs or "chips"), semiconductor dies and/or other discrete components are integrated, usually onto a unifying substrate, so that in use it can be treated as if it were a larger IC.
 Other terms for MCM packaging include "heterogeneous integration" or "hybrid integrated circuit".
 The advantage of using MCM packaging is it allows a manufacturer to use multiple components for modularity and/or to improve yields over a conventional monolithic IC approach.

+A Flip Chip Multi-Chip Module (FCMCM) is a multi-chip module that uses flip chip technology.
+A FCMCM may have one large die and several smaller dies all on the same module.

 Overview

 Multi-chip modules come in a variety of forms depending on the complexity and development philosophies of their designers.
 These can range from using pre-packaged ICs on a small printed circuit board (PCB) meant to mimic the package footprint of an existing chip package to fully custom chip packages integrating many chip dies on a high density interconnection (HDI) substrate.
 The final assembled MCM substrate may be done in one of the following ways: